Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-pulling the switch triggers the cutscene - DONE the celldoor holds the hostage as reference - DONE when the celldoor opens the player can walk in the prison - DONE the light should be turned on for this figure out why the text isn't appearing figure out why the switch teleports away the party member is interactable and starts following upon interact the party member data is handeled correctly for the full party the chests open upon interact the chest opening triggers cutscene
+pulling the switch triggers the cutscene - DONE the celldoor holds the hostage as reference - DONE when the celldoor opens the player can walk in the prison - DONE the partymember light should be turned on for the cutscene - DONE remove thanks text it's unnecessary for the thesis figure out why the switch teleports away - DONE the party member is interactable and starts following upon interact - DONE weapons needed for new characters:
+cleric: HasShield, Melee: Hammer, Ranged: Crossbow
+sorcerer: Melee: Staff
+fix AC calculation
+racial passive for new characters:
+dwarf: Mark of Warding <- 1D4 to Int check/heal
+elf: Elven Training <- Advantage on initiative class active for new characters
+dwarf: Cure Wounds <- heal 2D8 + Int
+elf: Fire Bolt <- 1D10
+figure out a way so party members don't collide with each other - DONE icon reconfigure - DONE skills for the second row are off the party member data is handeled correctly for the full party the chests open upon interact the chest opening triggers cutscene